itzg/docker-minecraft-server/titan-gremlin/README.md

-Runs the Gremlin console from the Titan Graph Database "all" distribution.
+Runs the Gremlin console from the Titan Graph Database's "all" distribution.

 # Basic Usage